scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 memory rather than the cost of performing calculations [Alted]_.
 [numexpr]_ goes one step further by providing a loop fusion optimization that can glue several elementwise computations together.
-Unfortunately, the syntax required by numexpr is a bit unusual (the expression must be encoded as a string within the code), and at the time of this writing, numexpr is limited to optimizing elementwise computations.
+Unfortunately, numexpr requires an unusual syntax (the expression must be encoded as a string within the code), and at the time of this writing, numexpr is limited to optimizing elementwise computations.
 [Cython]_ and [scipy.weave]_ address Python's performance issue by offering a simple way to